MortenAstrup96/software-engineering/README.md

 `python3 -m unittest` in the root folder.
 (Not in the folder src or test)

 When creating new test files please use the naming format: test_*.py where * is the thing you're testing.
+### Known bugs
+* Since the communication platform we integrated does not support draws there is no draws implemented in online matches.
+Playing over 200 turns forces a draw and the program might crash or hang.
+* Sometimes the program hangs when a tournament with AI players is over.
+For some reason the server tries to start a new game instead of ending the tournament.